 RFP Response evaluation

 The owner must describe how the evaluation process will be handled.
 If a scoring method is utilized, then it must be enumerated.
 If a rating system will be implemented, ratings must be defined.
 Fees & qualifications are also required to be a part of the RFP response.
 Therefore, they must be a part of the criteria as well.
 Will the various requirements be weighted differently or equally?
-Will fee be a 20% weighted criteria and experience a 30% weighted criteria?
+Will fee be 20% weighted criteria and experience 30% weighted criteria?
 All of these matter in how the RFP responses will be scored.

 CMc Selection & Award Process